 What You Need To Know About The Pests Found In Maine

-Here in Maine, we deal with our fair share of pest problems.
+We deal with our fair share of pest problems in Maine.
 From bed bugs and cockroaches to ants, rodents, and spiders, we deal with it all!
 To learn more about the nuisance, damaging, and potentially dangerous pests found throughout the state, check out the pest profiles listed below.

 Carpenter ants are one of the largest house-infesting ants found living in the United States.
 Adult workers grow to about 1/2 an inch in length and queens can grow up to one inch in length.
 These ants are black, red, or multicolored (black and red).
 Carpenter ants are often seen wandering outside as well as inside homes and other structures as they search for food.